RTEMS/rtems_waf/README.md

   https://waf.io/

-Waf does not come as a package in distrubitions so you need to download and install it.
+Waf does not come as a package in distributions so you need to download and install it.

   1. Waf is a Python program so you will also need to have a current Python